Waymo rolls out autonomous vans without human drivers

 Within a "few months," the fully autonomous vans will begin carrying volunteer passengers who are now taking part in a Phoenix-area test that includes use of backup drivers.

+The company says the self-driving ride service will be the first application of the technology.

+"We want the experience of traveling with Waymo to be routine, so you want to use our driver for your everyday needs," Waymo CEO John Krafcik said prepared remarks announcing the test Tuesday at a conference in Portugal.

-Waymo CEO John Krafcik, who was to make the announcement Tuesday at a conference in Portugal, said the company intends to expand the testing to the entire 600-square-mile Phoenix area and eventually bring the technology to more cities around the world.
-It's confident that its system can handle all situations on public roads without human intervention, he said.
+The company intends to expand the testing to the entire 600-square-mile (1,500-square-kilometer) Phoenix area and eventually bring the technology to more cities around the world.
+It's confident that its system can handle all situations on public roads without human intervention, Krafcik said.

 The company also says it has redundant braking, steering, power and computing systems so it never has to rely on a human driver.